3. Liga: History

 In the 2018–19 season, four relegated teams were determined for the first time in the history of the 3.
 Liga, and for the first-time regular Monday games took place.
 Furthermore, for the first time no U23 team from a higher-class club was able to qualify for the league.
 With the relegation of the last founding member of the 3.
 Liga, FC Rot-Weiß Erfurt, in the preseason, for the first time, no team that been part of the league without interruption took part in the game.
 In addition, at the beginning of the 2018–19 season, the DFB and Adidas signed a partner contract that would run until the end of the 2021–22 season, according to which the company provides a uniform match ball; in all previous seasons each club had its own ball sponsor.
 The first ball provided by Adidas for all the clubs was the Telstar 18, which was also used at the 2018 FIFA World Cup.

 For the 2019–20 season, as in the two national leagues, warnings for club officials were introduced in the form of cards.
 On the 13th match day, the DFB expanded the regulation by an addition – as with players, club officials are threatened with suspension of more than one game and yellow card suspensions after being sent off after being checked by the competent authority.
-In view of the global COVID-19 pandemic, gaming operations had to be temporarily suspended after 27 match days on 11 March 2020 and finally completely ceased on 16 March; the measure was initially valid until 30 April 2020.
+In view of the global COVID-19 pandemic, game operations had to be temporarily suspended after 27 match days on 11 March 2020 and finally completely ceased on 16 March; the measure was initially valid until 30 April 2020.
 On 3 April, the DFB announced extensive changes to the game rules as a result.
 Among other things, it was possible to carry out seasonal operations beyond 30 June 2020, so the following season was opened later than the planned time.
 Ultimately, the final game day took place on 4 July 2020.
 In addition, a possible application to open insolvency proceedings within the 2019–20 season would no longer have resulted in a point deduction, in the following season only three points would be deducted instead of the usual nine; from the 2021–22 season onwards, the usual regulation should apply again.
 On 21 May, it was decided to resume game operations on 30 May, and the DFB and DFL had worked out a hygiene concept for all three leagues with the help of the "Task Force Sports Medicine/Special Game Operations".
 In parallel to the two national leagues, the DFB increased the substitutions quota per team from three to five player for the 3.
 Liga until the end of the season, and the third-highest German division was not allowed be played in front of spectators.

-While small numbers of spectators are allowed from the start of the 2020–21 season under certain conditions, it was decided in an internal league survey to limit the substitution contingent to three players again.
+While small numbers of spectators were allowed from the start of the 2020–21 season under certain conditions, it was decided in an internal league survey to limit the substitution contingent to three players again.